Ian Day

-Ian Douglas Day (born 9 February 1935) is a former Australian rules footballer who played for West Adelaide between 1952 and 1960, and South Adelaide between 1961 and 1964.
+Ian Douglas Day (9 February 1935 – 30 June 2025) was an Australian rules footballer who played for West Adelaide between 1952 and 1960, and South Adelaide between 1961 and 1964.
 He captained the team in 1963 and played in the 1964 Grand Final premiership under captain Neil Kerley, which was the last premiership to be won by South Adelaide.

-Following his retirement from football, Day moved into the media where he became a highly respected sports presenter and football commentator in Adelaide.
-In 2017, Ian was inducted into the Adelaide Oval Media Hall of Fame.
+Following his retirement from football, Day moved into the media, where he became a highly respected sports presenter and football commentator in Adelaide.
+In 2017, he was inducted into the Adelaide Oval Media Hall of Fame.

 Playing career

 An accomplished and combative rover, Ian Day gave good service to two league clubs in a 12-season career at the top level.
-He began at West Adelaide in 1952, and played a total of 67 league matches there (missing the whole of the 1953 season due to a broken leg) before crossing to South Adelaide in 1961.
+He began at West Adelaide in 1952 and played a total of 67 league matches there (missing the whole of the 1953 season due to a broken leg) before crossing to South Adelaide in 1961.
 The timing of this move meant that he missed the opportunity later that year to participate in West’s Grand Final defeat of Norwood, but he made amends three seasons later by helping South to its first flag since 1938.

 Day formed part of a powerful first ruck combination that day along with Peter Darley and Neil Kerley, and had the satisfaction of kicking the Panthers’ ninth, and final, goal of the match.
 It was the last of Ian Day’s 68 SANFL matches for the club.
-He also kicked a total of 178 goals, 80 with Westies, and 98 for South which included a club list heading tally of 35 in his last season.
+He also kicked a total of 178 goals—80 with Westies, 98 for South—which included a club-leading tally of 35 in his last season.

 Media career

-Once his playing career was over, Ian Day became, and continued for many years as, a television football commentator of note.
+Once his playing career was over, Ian Day became, and continued for many years, as a television football commentator of note.